brooksvb/WRM-website/README.md

-# Not-Shitty-Website
+# WRM-website
-Rebuilt website for Purdue EPICS team WRM
+Rebuilt website for Purdue Engineering Projects in Community Service team Water Resource Management

 This is a repo of the rebuilt website for the Water Resource Management team of Engineering Projects in Community Service at Purdue.